Cumana Sucre, Venezuela Travel Guide

 Luxury and boutique shopping options are extremely limited or non-existent in Cumaná.
 Focus on local crafts.

-Carrying sufficient US dollar cash is highly advisable for all transactions, including shopping, dining, and activities, due to the limited reliability of other payment methods.
+Carrying sufficient US dollar cash is highly advisable for all transactions, including shopping, dining, and activities, due to the limited reliability of different payment methods.

 A concise overview of planning your Cumaná activities for a rewarding visit.